-Once you express your interest, you will be invited to a kick-off meeting and the Modus Product Manager will contact your manager to secure their permission to divide your time between your team and the design system.
+Once you express your interest, you will be invited to a kick-off meeting and the Modus Product Manager will contact your manager (if needed) to secure permission to divide your time between your team and the design system.

-The board will review the volunteers to make sure the team has a good representation from different divisions, and it will choose a leader for the team.
+The Modus Product Manager will review the volunteers to make sure the team has a good representation from different division.

 You will attend an introductory session to discuss the problem the team is going to solve, acceptance criteria, responsibilities, submission guidelines, set up a schedule for regular meetings, and agree on a tentative deadline.
 During the meeting, the team will also choose a leader.